 There's also a Deleted Scene where Kron saves Neera and the orphaned youngsters from raptors, angrily claiming he won't do it a second time.
 While it was cut, it clearly shows that Kron wasn't entirely evil even if you go with the first interpretation of him.
-Of course, there is also, apparently, a deleted scene where he calls the lemurs "weak" and suggests Aladar abandon them.

 A quite disturbing one; Kron's social Darwinism may have been put in there to show how being raised by the lemurs made Aladar "turn out right" .
 The lemurs are portrayed as caring, empathetic and nurturing of those who are weaker than them, even accepting the reptiles who show Fantastic Racism towards them, whilst the reptiles accept a cruel social Darwinism, with a unempathetic "the strong must survive!" mentality, and show Fantastic Racism towards the "weaker" mammals (calling them ''little parasites").
 In essence, the mammals (and those who show mammal mentalities) are heroic and that reptiles are evil.
 Even though most characters are reptiles, Reptiles Are Abhorrent still applies.

 When Aladar reaches the Despair Event Horizon after their path to the nesting grounds is blocked by a cave in, Baylene of all dinosaurs, reprimands him for giving up when he's the one who encouraged them the whole time.
 She then completely demolishes the caved in wall.

 Designated Villain: Kron could be seen as this for those who believe that his "the strong must survive!" mentality was correct, or at least correct in the setting the dinosaurs were in.